desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 If a Child DNS Operator implements the protocol, the following conditions have to be met:

-1. The Child DNS Operator SHOULD publish CDS/CDNSKEY records at the Child's apex, as described in [@!RFC7344].
+1. Each Bootstrapping Zone MUST be securely delegated, i.e. have a valid DNSSEC chain of trust from the root.

-2. Each Bootstrapping Zone MUST be part securely delegated zone, i.e. have a valid DNSSEC chain of trust from the root.
+2. The Child DNS Operator SHOULD publish CDS/CDNSKEY records at the Child's apex, as described in [@!RFC7344].

 ### Example